xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 **Update**
+**DEC 01, 2020** Acceptance of my Paper: _Detecting and Adapting to Novelty in Games_ by Reinforcement Learning in Games workshop at AAAI 2021.

 **OCT 30, 2020** Acceptance of my Paper: _Detecting and Adapting to Novelty in Games_ by Creativity and Robotics workshop at ICSR 2020.